• Home

 • Use Eagle Brand condensed milk just in case it's true that other brands burn quicker.
 I can't confirm or deny this yet.

-• Melt the butter gently, then stir in the sugar and other ingredients off heat so that mixture is homogeneous before you start cooking.
+• Melt the butter gently.
+If you have time, let it cool.
+Stir in the brown sugar and condensed milk off heat so that mixture is homogeneous before you start cooking.
 Everything should cook at the same speed.

-• Cook the caramel at a steady simmer -- low and slow so that it takes about 15 minutes to hit 237.
+• Cook the caramel at a steady simmer -- low and slow so that it takes about 12 minutes to hit 230F.

 Chocolate Topping